namolnad/Finch/README.md

 ## Configuration
 View Finch's configurable components in this [configuration template](Resources/template.config.yml).

-### File Type & Search Behavior
+### Config file location
-Finch will start with a default configuration and will search several paths for configuration overrides.
-It expects a hidden `.finch` directory containing a `config.yml` file.
+Finch searches for a hidden `.finch` directory containing a `config.yml` file.
 The `.finch` directory can be placed in either the home, current, or project directories.
 Alternatively, if you provide a custom path through an env variable, Finch will look for a valid configuration file at the included path.
+Finch also allows for private config files in case you prefer to keep portions of your config outside your version-control sytem.
+See the [search behavior](#config-merging-and-search-behavior) below.

+### Config format
+`config.yml` should be a valid YAML file in the same format as this [config template](Resources/template.config.yml).
+(Note: Not all keys need to be included as Finch uses default values where needed.
+You can see an example config at any time by running `finch config --show-example`.

+### Config merging and search behavior
+Finch will start with a default configuration and will search several paths for valid configuration files to override existing values.
+Any non-empty elements included in later configuration files will override their existing counterparts.
+Empty or omitted config file components will be ignored.

 The config search paths will be executed in the following manner:
 - Env var
   - FINCH_CONFIG
 __OR__
-- Built in defaults overridden w/ waterfall technique
+- Built in defaults overridden w/ waterfall technique (searching each directory first for `config.yml`, then for `config.private.yml`)
   - Home directory
   - Finch's current directory
   - `--project-dir` argument

-### Config formatting
-`config.yml` should be a valid YAML file in the same format as this [config template](Resources/template.config.yml).
-(Note: Not all keys need to be included as Finch uses default values where possible)

-At any time you can see an example config by running `finch config --show-example`.
-Any non-empty configuration variables included in the config file found in each step will overwrite the existing configuration.
-Empty or omitted config file components will be ignored.

 *Notes*
 - Sections should be listed in the order you want them to be displayed in the output
 - If included sections have duplicative tags, the last section with a given tag wins.
-Each matching commit will be placed into it's owning section.
+Each matching commit will be placed into its owning section.
 - One wildcard section can be included.
 Do so by including a * in the section's tag config.
 - Commits will only appear in a single section.
 Searches first for a section matching the first commit tag, then the second and so on.
-  - Sections may be excluded by passing `excluded: true` in section config
+- Sections may be excluded by passing excluded: true in section config

 ## Example output
 ```